-AN 221 (MGE) (NS) Urban Anthropology
+AN 221 LA (MGE) (NS) Urban Anthropology

 The anthropology of urban centers focuses on the study of human beings and their cultural institutions in cities.
 The course focuses on strategies of people and how they cope with demands imposed by urban environments.
 The ethnographic study of cities explore questions related to the nature of urban experiences, the differences and similarities between different settings and the vexing question of "what is a city?"
 The course will require supplemented field trips to Kansas City.
-3:0:3 processes are experienced locally.
+3:0:3

+AN 241 LA (MGE) (NS) Culture and Globalization

+This course studies refugees and forced migration as a means to understand certain processes, systems, and relationships that compose the phenomenon termed globalization.
+The course will examine the global directions of people across national frontiers from an anthropological perspective that is one which examines how these processes are experienced locally.
 Focus will explore the issues of refugee categories, identity construction, nation-state membership, migrant networks and the humanitarian support system that facilitates the migration of peoples.
 3:0:3.

-AN 241 (MGE) (NS) Culture and Globalization

-This course studies refugees and forced migration as a means to understand certain processes, systems, and relationships that compose the phenomenon termed globalization.
-The course will examine the global directions of people across national frontiers from an anthropological perspective that is one which examines how these

-AN 301 (MLL) (NS) Cultural Anthropology
+AN 301 LA (MLL) (NS) Cultural Anthropology

 Cultural anthropology, or ethnography, is a study of humans as social beings, an analysis of society in a cross-cultural and global perspective, and the study of issues of cultural transformation and processes of globalization.
-The course will study the interrelated aspects of culture and world regions, including language, human cultural diversity, cultural pluralism, the existence and perpetuation of inequality in human society, human interaction with the environment, race, ethnicity nationalism, world-views, social organization, and the arts.
+The course will study the interrelated aspects of culture and world regions, including language, human cultural diversity, cultural pluralism, the existence and perpetuation of inequality in human society, human interaction with the environment, race, ethnicity nationalism, worldviews, social organization, and the arts.
 3:0:3

-AN 410 (MLL) (NS) American Theoretical Culture
+AN 410 LA (MLL) (NS) American Theoretical Culture